timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 ### Support for discovery of translation prefixes

 [RFC8781] describes a Neighbor Discovery option to be used in Router Advertisements (RAs) to communicate prefixes of Network Address and Protocol Translation from IPv6 clients to IPv4 servers (NAT64) to hosts.
-In order to support migration to and operation of IPv6-mostly and IPv6-only network environments, it is recommended that all hosts support discovery of NAT64 prefixes as described in RFC 8781.
+In order to support migration to and operation of IPv6-mostly and IPv6-only network environments, it is recommended that all hosts support discovery of NAT64 prefixes as described in {{RFC8781}}.
 Nodes MAY also support [RFC7050] as a fallback mechanism for NAT64 prefix discovery.